 2017 marks the 20th Annual Barbara Jordan National Forum.
 The LBJ School commemorates her legacy with keynotes by Mary Beth Rogers and Rep. Senfronia Thompson, a screening of the documentary biography “Get in the Way: The Journey of John Lewis,” a day of service at Barbara Jordan Elementary School and various student-led programming on social justice and policy issues.
 Read more about the 2017 Forum.

 More About Stacey Abrams

 Stacey Abrams is the House Minority Leader for the Georgia General Assembly and State Representative for the 89th House District.
-She is the first woman to lead either party in the Georgia General Assembly and is the first African American to lead the House of Representatives.
-Rep. Abrams serves on the Appropriations, Ethics, Judiciary Non-Civil, Rules, and Ways and Means committees.
+She is the first woman to lead either party in the Georgia General Assembly and is the first African-American to lead the House of Representatives.
+Abrams serves on the Appropriations, Ethics, Judiciary Non-Civil, Rules and Ways and Means committees.

-Rep. Abrams has published articles on issues of public policy, taxation and nonprofit organizations, including pieces with The Christian Science Monitor, Yale Law and Policy Review, U.S. News and World Reports and The Huffington Post.
+Abrams has published articles on issues of public policy, taxation and nonprofit organizations, including pieces in The Christian Science Monitor, Yale Law and Policy Review, U.S. News and World Report and The Huffington Post.
 She is also the award-winning author of several romantic suspense novels, writing under the pen name Selena Montgomery.

-Rep. Abrams serves on the Boards of Trustees for Agnes Scott College and Atlanta Metropolitan State College Foundation, the Board of Directors for the Gateway Center for the Homeless, the Georgia Partnership for Excellence in Education, the Board of Visitors for the University of Georgia, and the Advisory Boards for Literacy Action, Project GRAD and HSTAT – Health Students Taking Action Together.
+Abrams serves on the boards of trustees for Agnes Scott College and Atlanta Metropolitan State College Foundation, the board of directors for the Gateway Center for the Homeless, the Georgia Partnership for Excellence in Education, the Board of Visitors for the University of Georgia, and the advisory boards for Literacy Action, Project GRAD and HSTAT – Health Students Taking Action Together.
 She lives in Atlanta.